tayoyusuf/LA558_2022-1/README.md

 In this repo you will find files to support the exercises and assignments
 along with other course materials.
 This repo is updated prior to each lecture.
-Students can read from this repo, but can't post to it.
+Students can read from this repository, but can't post to it.